 But although Unlocking the Bible is a large volume, the simple and accessible writing style immediately put my mind at ease.
 Pawson is very English in his style, and immediately his wit and humour appealed to me, as well as the simplicity of his writing (which by his own admission, a twelve-year-old could understand).

-The book is actually written by a ‘ghostwriter’ who transferred a whole host of Pawson’s teaching notes, tapes, videos, and transcripts, into what eventually became Unlocking the Bible.
+The book is actually written by a ‘ghostwriter’ who transferred a whole collection of Pawson’s teaching notes, tapes, videos, and transcripts, into what eventually became Unlocking the Bible.
 Pawson explains the whole backstory in the book’s introduction.
 I had Pawson’s voice in my head as I read the book, which I suppose is evidence of what a good job the ghostwriter, Andy Peck, has done.